sandulat/larabels/README.md

 Larabels is built to work exclusively with Git.
 As you've might seen in the screenshot above, we've got 3 buttons fixed to the bottom of screen:

-`Save` - all labels from all languages will be exported exported to `resources/lang`.
+`Save` - all labels from all languages will be exported to `resources/lang`.

 `Reset` - all the changes exported to `resources/lang` are reverted to original state.